 Sailing holidays are a beautiful way to spend a true family vacation in some of the world’s best travel destinations.

-However, whether they be big or small, young or old, there are some things to be aware of when taking your kids on a family sailing holiday.
+However, whether they be big or small, young or old, there are some things to be aware of when taking your kids on board and planning the ultimate family sailing holiday.

 When sailing with children, there are a few basic things we recommend: